-This harbour city situated on the south western tip of the island, is a real architectural delight.
+This harbor city situated on the south western tip of the island, is a real architectural delight.
 Dutch and Portuguese colonists that settled here, have left their mark on this city throughout history.
 You'll find historic forts, colonial villas and Dutch churches dotted around the quiet streets of Galle.
 This historic gem also has a laid back vibe with bohemian shops, pleasant cafes and tranquil beaches, which attracts visitors from all over the world.

-Also known as the cultural centre of Sri Lanka, the historic town of Kandy was declared a UNESCO World Heritage Site in the 1980s in recognition of the Buddhist Temple of the Tooth relic, which is located here.
-The climate here is slightly cooler than in other parts of the country, which is great for exploring its compact historic centre, visiting one of its many markets or taking a stroll around the Kiri Muhuda Lake.
+Also known as the cultural center of Sri Lanka, the historic town of Kandy was declared a UNESCO World Heritage Site in the 1980s in recognition of the Buddhist Temple of the Tooth relic, which is located here.
+The climate here is slightly cooler than in other parts of the country, which is great for exploring its compact historic center, visiting one of its many markets or taking a stroll around the Kiri Muhuda Lake.